 Holotropic Breathwork sessions are done in a controlled environment, usually in a room where the temperature is cold, the lights are dimmed, and the music is playing softly.

 During these sessions, people breathe deeply and relax as they become more present and aware of their body sensations.
 This allows them to experience an altered state of consciousness or heightened awareness that leads to healing.

 A Holotropic Breathwork session can take place at home or in a clinic setting.
 It is mostly done on an individual basis and can last anywhere from 30 minutes to 4 hours which depends on the needs of the client.
 There are different types of sessions that vary in length and intensity, some of which require someone to be present during the session while it is happening.

 If you do want to embark on a journey into holotropic breathing and breathwork, then it is important you find the right practitioner.
 Official holotropic breathwork and breathwork workshops can only be led by certified instructors who have been through the training from the Grof Foundation.
 This training takes 600 hours and allows the practitioner to take you through a holotropic breathwork experience.

 Remember, this practice is a combination of breathwork and psychotherapy, and can often be quite intense, so it’s important you find someone with the right qualifications before embarking on any sessions with them.

 While we don’t do HB at The Anti-Burnout Club, we do have regular lessons and breathwork workshops for those who want to experience the benefits of conscious breathing.
 Want to know more?
-Check out our membership options or take part in this free breathwork for sleep with our expert, Dr. Charlie Moult.
+Check out the free Anti-Burnout Club app or take part in this free breathwork for sleep with our expert, Dr. Charlie Moult.